 Tea is a wonderful beverage that has been enjoyed for centuries.
 While this drink is known for its myriad of health benefits, there is one thing that does not benefit from long-term exposure to tea—your teapot.
 Traditional china teapots and cups eventually build up stains after frequent use, as do pots and cups made from ceramic, and even so-called "stainless" steel.
 So, it won't be long before your favorite vessels show their wear and will need a little freshening up.

-While tea stains can be stubborn—perhaps even nearly impossible to remove—there is a simple and quick solution.
-With this ingenious trick, you can ensure that your China continues to look its best through many afternoon teas to come.
+While tea stains can be stubborn—perhaps even nearly impossible—to remove, there is one simple and quick solution.
+With this ingenious trick, you can ensure that your china continues to look its best for many afternoon teas to come.

 - Tea-stained cups or teapot

 - Hot water